ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-The Color Blindness Simulator lets you see how an image looks to people with different types of color vision deficiency.
-You upload an image and choose a vision mode such as protanopia, deuteranopia, tritanopia, or achromatopsia.
-The tool applies accurate color transformation filters in your browser and shows the simulated result, with an option to compare it side by side with the original.
+This free online color blindness simulator lets you see how an image looks to people with different types of color vision deficiency.
+You upload an image and choose a vision mode such as protanopia, deuteranopia, tritanopia, or achromatopsia to simulate color blindness online without installing any software.
+The tool applies accurate color transformation filters in your browser and shows the simulated result, with an option to compare it side by side with the original so you can quickly test your design for color blindness accessibility.

 This tool solves the problem of designing only for normal color vision.
-Many interfaces, charts, and dashboards rely heavily on color differences that can disappear for users with color blindness.
-Without a simulator, it is hard to guess which elements become indistinguishable or which color pairs fail.
-The simulator makes these issues visible and concrete, so you can fix them before shipping.
+Many interfaces, charts, and dashboards rely heavily on color differences that can disappear for users with color blindness, so teams need a way to check website colors for color blindness accessibility before launch.
+Without a simulator, it is hard to guess which elements become indistinguishable or which color pairs fail for different vision types.
+The simulator makes these issues visible and concrete, so you can fix them before shipping by adjusting palettes, adding patterns, or improving contrast.

-The tool is designed for interface designers, frontend developers, product teams, and accessibility specialists.
-A beginner can use it to get a quick visual check, while more technical users can combine it with accessibility audits and design system work.
-The interface is simple, with drag and drop upload, clear vision mode labels, and one click actions for download and audit.
+The tool is designed for interface designers, frontend developers, product teams, and accessibility specialists who want to test design for color blindness online as part of their workflow.
+A beginner can use it to get a quick visual check with a simple upload and simulate different color blindness types, while more technical users can combine it with accessibility audits and design system work to ensure UI colors are readable for colorblind users.
+The interface is simple, with drag and drop upload, clear vision mode labels, and one click actions for download and audit, making it easy to run a fast color blindness check on screenshots, mockups, and live UI captures.

-Color vision deficiency changes how people see red, green, blue, or all colors.
+Color vision deficiency changes how people see red, green, blue, or all colors, so a color blindness simulator for designers is useful to preview how interfaces appear with these shifts.
 Protanopia and protanomaly affect red sensitivity, deuteranopia and deuteranomaly affect green, and tritanopia and tritanomaly affect blue.
 Achromatopsia and achromatomaly affect all color channels, making the world look grayscale or almost grayscale.
-These conditions do not remove shape, text, or layout, but they can make some color pairs look almost the same.
+These conditions do not remove shape, text, or layout, but they can make some color pairs look almost the same, which is why teams often simulate color blindness on designs before releasing them.
 A related operation involves using Material Design colors as part of a similar workflow.

 Many design systems use color to show status, category, or importance.
 For example, they may use red for errors, green for success, or multiple hues in a chart legend.
 If someone cannot see the difference between these colors, they may miss crucial information, even when the design seems clear to people with typical vision.